gramineproject/gramine/Documentation/attestation.rst

 identity and integrity of each newly spawned Marble before admitting it to the trusted cluster.
 Each Marble tries to register itself with the Coordinator by sending an activation request to it.
-This request contains the SGX quote, which allows the Coordinator to verify that the Marble (and thus the Graphene application) adheres to the Marblerun manifest in effect.
+This request contains the SGX quote, which allows the Coordinator to verify that the Marble (and thus the Gramine application) adheres to the Marblerun manifest in effect.

-End users do not perform remote attestation on each Graphene application but instead they only attest the Coordinator.
+End users do not perform remote attestation on each Gramine application but instead they only attest the Coordinator.
 After attesting the Coordinator and verifying its manifest, the end user gains trust in the whole cluster.
-Afterwards, the end user can establish conventional TLS connections to individual Graphene applications in the cluster and use them as normal.
+Afterwards, the end user can establish conventional TLS connections to individual Gramine applications in the cluster and use them as normal.
 The Coordinator acts as a Certificate Authority (CA) for these connections.

 For more information, refer to official Marblerun resources: